Dar petitions SC against seizure, sale of assets

 Dar filed an application with the Supreme Court submitting that he will suffer irreparable loss and damage if the interim relief was not granted to him.

+He prayed that the apex court may kindly suspend the operation of the order, the proclamation issued in pursuance thereof as well as any proceedings, steps or action taken pursuance thereto.

-Dar submitted that he had filed the instant petition with the apex court but it has not yet been fixed for hearing adding that the averments contained in the titled petition may kindly be read as an integral part of his application.
+Similarly, he also filed an application for an early hearing of his petition filed in the instant matter.
+He submitted that he had filed the instant petition with the apex court and the same had not yet been fixed for hearing adding that the averments contained in the titled petition may kindly by read as an integral part of his application.

-“The delay in fixing of the petition and continuance of the proceedings in pursuance of the orders impugned in the instant petition is causing irreparable loss and injury to him,” Dar contended.
+“The non-fixing of the titled petition and continuance of the proceedings in pursuance of the orders impugned in the instant petition is causing irreparable loss and injury to him,” Dar contended.

-He said if the case was not fixed for hearing he will be deprived of his fundamental rights.
+He said valuable rights and his interests were involved in the matter and if the matter was not fixed and heard, as was being prayed, then he will be deprived of his fundamental rights.

 ISLAMABAD: Former federal minister for finance Muhammad Ishaq Dar Saturday requested the Supreme Court to suspend the operation of an accountability court’s order of 2017, putting his various assets on sale and/or taken over.